ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 In [Part 2](https://ortelius.io/blog/2024/03/27/how-to-bake-an-ortelius-pi-part-2-the-preperation/), of this series we configured DHCP, DNS, NFS and deployed MicroK8s.
 In Part 3 we will deploy the [NFS CSI Driver](https://github.com/kubernetes-csi/csi-driver-nfs) for Kubernetes to connect to the Synology NAS for centralised storage, deploy [MetalLB load-balancer](https://metallb.universe.tf/), deploy [Traefik Proxy](https://traefik.io/) as the entrypoint for our Microservices and deploy [Ortelius](https://ortelius.io/) the ultimate evidence store.

+We will be using Helm Charts to configure some of our services as this makes getting going a lot easier.
+Also Helm Charts are great to compare your configuration or reset your `values.yaml` in case you totally lose the plot.

 ### NFS CSI Driver

 With the [NFS CSI Driver](https://github.com/kubernetes-csi/csi-driver-nfs) we will use Kubernetes to dynamically manage the creation and mounting of persistent volumes to our pods using the Synology NAS as the central storage server.